-“In Pennsylvania, the only surviving family members who are eligible to be beneficiaries in wrongful death cases are the deceased’s surviving spouse, children, and the parents,” says our Pittsburgh wrongful death attorney from SMA Law Group.
+“In Pennsylvania, the only surviving family members who are eligible to be beneficiaries in wrongful death cases are the deceased’s surviving spouse, children, and the parents,” says our Pittsburgh wrongful death attorney from SMT Legal.
 “To qualify as a beneficiary in a wrongful death claim, the eligible surviving family members must demonstrate that they suffered economic and non-economic damages due to the loss of their loved one.”

 In Pennsylvania, if the personal representative of the estate has not pursued a wrongful death claim within six months from the deceased’s death, any qualified beneficiary will be eligible to file it.